anza/metar/README.md

-# metar - METAR fetcher and parser
+# metar - aerodrome routine meteorological reports (METAR) fetcher and parser

-*metar* fetches the information of current weather conditions of specified weather stations and optionally decodes them into more easily readable format.
+*metar* fetches the information of current weather conditions of specified weather observation stations and decodes it into more easily readable format.

 ## Requirements